-Some of the 3D print issues covered include:
+Some of the failure scenarios covered include:

-- Hot end not heating
+- The hot end does not heat

 - Clogged nozzle